UpdatePromise/AppointmentsAPI/README.md

 * **Notes:**

   If Type is set to appointment the record(s) are returned with the associated appointment information.

   **Content:** `{
                    type: schedule,
                    data: [ "schedule": {
-                    "login_id": "66",
+                    "assigned_user_id": "66",
                     "start_time": "09:00:00",
                     "end_date": "2018-11-20",
                     "recurrence_id": "None",